Wayne Goodman: Yale-Brown Obsessive Compulsive Scale (Y-BOCS)

 In 1985, Goodman founded and served as chief of the OCD Clinic at Yale University.
 During this time, along with his colleagues Lawrence Price and Steven Rasmussen, he developed the Y-BOCS, which is widely used in research and clinical practice to determine the severity of OCD and to monitor improvement during treatment.
 It has since been translated into numerous languages.
+A 2024 systematic review continued to support the efficacy of the Y-BOCS and its adaptations in assessing OCD severity and treatment outcomes in both adults and children.

 Goodman and his colleagues have also developed the Yale-Brown Obsessive-Compulsive Scale—Second Edition (Y-BOCS-II) in an effort to modify the original scale.
 Other rating scales developed by Goodman and his colleagues include: the Children's Yale-Brown Obsessive Compulsive Scale (CY-BOCS), Florida Obsessive Compulsive Inventory (FOCI), the Children's Florida Obsessive Compulsive Inventory (C-FOCI), Level 2—Repetitive Thoughts and Behaviors (Cross-cutting symptom measure used in the DSM-5), and the Treatment-Emergent Activation and Suicidality Assessment Profile (TEASAP).

+By July 2018, Goodman's original article on the Yale-Brown Obsessive Compulsive Scale was the most cited paper on obsessive–compulsive disorder.